Automating Jenkins install and configuration with Docker and Terraform

 Building Jenkins as a Docker container

-In this section we will create a Docker container image containing our customised Jenkins setup.
+In this section we will create a Docker container image containing our customized Jenkins setup.

 First, let's create file named Dockerfile with the following content.